sleepingkingstudios/incunabulum/settings/wellspring/organizations.md

 ## Other Organizations

+### The City Guard

+The City Guard is responsible for protecting the city from disorder, invasion, insurrection, and the constant threat of monsters from the Great Chasm.
+The guard patrols the Upper City and maintains a regular presence in most of the Lower City, but rarely venture in the Undercity (and then only in force).
+Although the City Guard is responsible for crime and maintains the city's gaol and prison (known as The Pits), the guard is not an investigative service, and those trying to track down missing people or stolen property are advised to find a private investigator.

 ### The Dragonslayers

 The Dragonslayers were once a mercenary company that managed to slay an ancient red dragon which had terrorized a nearby small kingdom.
 Now they are a regional power, the de facto rulers of that kingdom and soldiers for hire.
 They are infamous for harvesting the slain dragon's body, wearing armor of dragonhide or dragon scales, wielding weapons forged from dragon's fangs or bone, and using dragon's blood to empower their sorcerers.
 They are also said to possess several powerful artifacts from the dragon's hoard, in addition to a veritable mountain of treasures.